 Most recipients of Medicaid home care receive it through a Managed Long Term Care (MLTC) Plan.
 MLTC Plans operate as an insurance model.
 As such, most of the services they cover are provided by vendors or contracted providers.
 Plans do not employ home attendants directly, rather, they contract Licensed Home Care Services Agencies (LHCSAs [lik-suh]) to provide them.
 Some Medicaid Home Care consumers self-direct their home care through CDPAP (the Consumer Directed Personal Assistance Program), a Medicaid program available in NYC and all of NY State.

 Another Medicaid Home Care provider are Certified Home Health Agencies (CHHAs [chah]).
 CHHAs are agencies that provide skilled services such as nursing, physical therapy, and occupational therapy to home-bound patients recently discharged from a hospital or rehabilitation center.
-Additionally, they will also often provide home health aides to compliment these skilled services.
+Additionally, they will also often provide home health aides to complement these skilled services.
 CHHAs also do not employ home attendants, rather they contract LHCSAs to provide them.
 A significant aspect in which CHHAs differ from MLTCs is that the services tend to be short-term.

 How to Obtain Medicaid Home Care